-The Advanced Diploma in School Leadership and Technology is the only program of its kind in New York State that leads to the School Building Leader, School District Leader, and Educational Technology Specialist certifications.
-Graduates will possess conceptual fluency and skills in educational technology to complement knowledge and understanding of all other aspects of school leadership.
+The School Leadership and Technology Program is the only program of its kind in New York State that leads to the School Building Leader, School District Leader, and Educational Technology Specialist certifications.
+Graduates will possess conceptual fluency and skills in educational technology to complement deep knowledge of all other aspects of school leadership.

 Courses and experiences provide a solid technical base as well as the conceptual grasp of educational implications of technological developments, enabling graduates to successfully integrate technology into P-12 curricula and school practices.
-An emphasis is placed on technology-related staff development and the effective utilization of technology in schools.
+Emphasis is placed on the blending of theory with practice, the effective utilization of technology in schools, and cultural competence.
+The program is available in face-to-face, blended, or online formats.